basemkhirat/elasticsearch/README.md

 Thanks to [everyone](https://github.com/basemkhirat/elasticsearch/graphs/contributors) who has contributed to the original project and
 [everyone else](https://github.com/matchory/elasticsearch/graphs/contributors) who has contributed to this fork!
 Please use [Github](https://github.com/matchory/elasticsearch) for reporting bugs, and making comments or suggestions.

+If you're interested in helping out, the most pressing issues would be modernizing the query builder to provide better support for Elasticsearch features as well as completing the test suite!

 License
 -------